pisoot/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Other estimates have been removed for the purpose of this excercise.

-Note: features are normalized and bounded within [-1,1].

 The sample of resulting variable names are of the following form:
 * timeBodyAccMeanX, which means the mean value of tBodyAcc-X.
 * timeGravityAccStdX, which means the standard deviation of tGravityAcc-X.
 * frequencyBodyAccMeanX, which means the mean value of fBodyAcc-X.

-Note: Replace "t" with "time", "f" with "frequency", "mean()" with "Mean" and "std() with "Std" in variables name.
+Note: Replace "t" with "time", "f" with "frequency", "mean()" with "Mean" and "std() with "Std" in variable names.